bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 ### Alerts

-It is possible to select the desired text-to-speech voice, as well as configure which alert severities are read out loud:
+Alerts received from the autopilot ([`STATUSTEXT`](https://mavlink.io/en/messages/common.html#STATUSTEXT)), as well as application notifications (like loss of connection to the vehicle) are displayed in the central alerts pane, which can be hovered over to access a scrollable history of alerts:

-{{ easy_image(src="alert-config", width=600, center=true) }}
+{{ easy_image(src="alert-history", width=450, center=true) }}

+Some alerts can be read aloud on arrival using text to speech technology, which [can be configured](#alerts).

 ## Mission Planning